On Mirzakhani's twist torus conjecture: Flat twist tori

 We first consider the (generic) situation in which the moduli $h_i/\ell_i$ of the horizontal cylinders are linearly independent over $\QQ$.
 In this case, the torus $\cQ\TT^0$ is a minimal set for the horocycle flow and so the $U$ orbit closure of any point is the entire torus.
 We therefore see that

 for every $q \in \cQ\TT^0.$

-Invoking Theorem \ref{thm:EMM}, this implies that the F{\"o}lner sets $\{ g_t u_s q : t \in [0, T], s \in [0, r]\}$ based at any $q \in \cQ\TT^0$ equidistribute to $\nu_{\AIS}$ as $T \to \infty$.
+Invoking Theorem \ref{thm:EMM}, this implies that the F{\"o}lner sets $\{ g_t u_s q : t \in [0, T], s \in [0, r]\}$ based at any $q \in \cQ\TT^0$ equidistribute to $\nu_{\AIS}^1$ as $T \to \infty$.
 Integrating against the twist torus measure and applying Lemma \ref{lem:SL2Rtorimeasures} yields

-for every $f \in C_c(\cQ)$, where $\cQ$ is the ambient stratum.
+for every $f \in C_c(\cQ^1)$, where $\cQ^1$ is unit area locus of the ambient stratum.
 This is what we wanted to show.

 In general, the twist torus $\cQ\TT^0$ may not be minimal for the horocycle flow.
-In this case, we show that the $P$--orbit closure of a generic point (with respect to $\nu^{0}$) is $\AIS$; the rest of the argument then proceeds as above.
+In this case, we show that the $P$--orbit closure of $\nu^{0}$--almost every point is $\AIS^1$; the rest of the argument then proceeds as above.

-On any $q \in \cQ\TT^0$, choose a basis for relative homology consisting of horizontal saddle connections and saddles which connect the boundary components of the cylinders of $q$; this gives a local period coordinate chart for the stratum $\cQ$.
-Fix a finite collection\footnote{ In fact, one can cover a lift of the twist torus to $\QoT_g$ with a single chart of this form, but we use a finite collection of restricted charts so that we do not need to worry about the $\Stab(\gamma)$ action.} of such charts that covers $\cQ\TT^0$.
-Let $\cN \subsetneq \AIS$ be any affine invariant subvariety not containing $\cQ\TT^0$.
+On any $q \in \cQ\TT^0$, choose a basis for relative homology consisting of horizontal saddle connections and saddles which connect the boundary components of the cylinders of $q$; this gives a local period coordinate chart for the entire stratum $\cQ$ (not just its unit area locus).
+Fix a finite collection\footnote{ In fact, one can cover a lift of the twist torus to $\QT_g$ with a single chart of this form, but we use a finite collection of restricted charts so that we do not need to worry about the $\Stab(\gamma)$ action.} of such charts that covers $\cQ\TT^0$.
+Let $\cN \subsetneq \AIS$ be any affine invariant subvariety (again, not just its unit area locus) not containing $\cQ\TT^0$.
 In any of the period charts constructed above, $\cQ\TT^0$ is cut out by affine equations of the form $\hol(s)=\ell_i \in \RR$ (specifying the length of the horizontal saddle connections) and equations of the form $\Im(\hol(s)) = h_i$ (specifying the heights of the cylinders); compare \S\ref{sec: flat tt and horo}.
 On the other hand, in period coordinates $\cN$ is a union of finitely many linear subspaces, each of which is cut out by linear equations with real coefficients.
 Therefore, we see that in each chart, $\cQ\TT^0 \cap \cN$ is a union of finitely many proper subspaces, hence has $\nu^0$ measure $0$.
 Moreover, we note that each subspace must be tangent to a proper subtorus of $\cQ\TT^0$, else its closure would be the entirety of $\cQ\TT^0$.

 As the $P$--orbit closure of any $q$ is always an AIS and there are only countably many such (Theorem \ref{thm:EMM}.1), we see that